L-P-McLaughlin/Smile-Detection/README.md

 Non-trainable params: 218
  ```

 The model was only trained with an input of (64,64,1), i.e. downsampled and in greyscale, so it is possible that the model can perform better with some tweaks and with a higher resolution image.
 To begin with the model is trained only using the possible output of the haarcascade, which achieved a accuracy of 92.3% on the test set.
-In order to improve this we can attempt to augment the dataset.
+In order to improve this we can attempt to augment the dataset, which then acheives a 95% accuracy on the test set.
 The results below were achieved using 70% of the 4000 samples for training (with possible augmentation), and the remaining 30% are split 50% between test and validation data.